sakssingh/Corona_prediction_model/README.md

 # Corona_prediction_model
 Machine Learning based model which predicts corona based on symptoms and conditions provided

-The ML models that have been used here are:-
+The ML algorithms that have been used here are:-

 -> Logistic Regression